 Seablite (also called Southern Seablite) is a type of Amaranth, native to all states of Australia except the Northern Territory.
-Early settlers used the leaves as a vegetable and pickle.
+The leaves can be used as a vegetable and pickled.
 It thrives in saltmarshes and other saline conditions around the country.

 Eaten fresh, the edible leaves are pleasantly salty with a light, crunchy texture.
 They go well in salads or as garnishes for other savoury meals.
 As a cooked vegetable, they bear resemblance to young bean shoots in texture.
 Seablite is also a delightful bush food for pickling.

-Harvest Seablite by plucking fresh stems often from the main plant as it grows, or pull it out entirely by the root.
+Harvest Seablite by plucking fresh stems often from the main plant as it grows.
+The tender tips are the best.

 Choose a full-sun or part-shade spot in the garden and water well throughout summer.
 Seablite is a fast grower that prefers moist soil, regardless of whether it’s sandy, loamy or heavy clay.
 This species tolerates a wide range of pH and thrives in saline conditions.
 It bears pale green leaves, with pops of pink clustered flowers that bloom from Summer to early Winter.